GoodRyan/FinalProject/README.md

 5 May - It looks lik my code is mostly working.
 It needs a longer delay however, and it exits at the wrong time.
 I can fix the exiting issue by resetting the high bit counter if the bits are not consecutive.
 After minor adjustments my timing is now dead on!
 Now I just need to ensure that my array is being filled as I want it to be.
 In order to determine this, I will experiment with a similar program in a C compiler.
 I installed TCC (tiny C compiler) and wrote some code in Notepad++.
 Unfortunately it looks like TCC won't let me write to memory.
 I found another compiler called "net beans" that I am going to try out.

 6 May - I attempted to output the stored bits, but received nothing but high bits.
 I thought I could resolve the issue by anding the stored data, as the first 7 bits should be worthless.
 I received the same output which makes absolutely no sense.

+7 May - I completely revised my approach in order to avoid having to pass arrays into functions, I am now able to read a valuable bit stream into the terminal.
+Now I just need to convert it to ascii